-What types of APs and antennas are suitable for use in high-density scenarios and how to deploy them?
+What types of APs and antennas are suitable for use in high-density scenarios?
+How are they deployed?

 3. WLAN interference

 What interferences in high-density scenarios will affect network performance?
 Which measures can be taken to minimize the interference?